AssertionError¶

 I change the line to make it True

-There is a method for this, it is the one from the first failing test which checks if something is False
+There is an assert method to check if something is False, it is the one from the first failing test

 the terminal shows AssertionError